ThoughtWorks-DPS/lab-service-op-connect-server/README.md

 - Based on a fargate ecs deployment, alb front end, acm certificates
 - terraform-cloud for state
 - assumes no secrets mgmt service, just circleci pipeline ENV vars (including base64 version of the 1password-credential.json)

+When setting up a new instance, you must first create the new vault in twdps.1password.com and then either connect it to an existing integration or define a new integration.
+Integrations will generate api-access tokens for the vault, and configuration.json files used by the ECS secrets server instance to communicate with 1password.com.
+After obtaining the new token and credentials.json, place these into the empc-lab vault, along with a base64 encoded version of the credentials.json file.
+And add the token and base64 version of credentials,json to the pipeline ENV variables.